-English Language Arts: Comprehensive Focus 40S (1.0 credit) Dept. of Ed.
-Code: 0092 Pre-requisite: English Language Arts: Comprehensive Focus 30S
+English Language Arts: Comprehensive Focus 40S (1.0 credit)

+Pre-requisite: English Language Arts: Comprehensive Focus 30S

 This grade 12 English course is designed to develop a student's ability to apply accumulated language experiences to a wide range of forms (organization and structure from a variety of fiction and nonfiction novels, drama, short stories and poetry).
 This course aims to give students an understanding of form and the basic ability to apply and evaluate it in their own communication.